ericminikel/cureffi/_posts/2015-04-27-organic-chemistry-32.markdown

 To make matters more complicated, each of what appears to be a single peak within a doublet in the styrene spectrum actually has two mini-peaks if you zoom in really close on the peak.
 We'll talk about why that is next time.

+This discussion of spin-spin coupling is continued in [lecture 33](/2015/04/29/organic-chemistry-33/).